 Complete the NDSCS College Application process to an Allied Health program.
-Testers must have a current NDSCS application on file to schedule a TEAS test at this site.
-If you need to take a TEAS for a college selection process other than NDSCS, visit www.atitesting.com to find a testing site in your area.
+Testers must have a current NDSCS application on file to schedule a TEAS test at this site. \\If you need to take a TEAS for a college selection process other than NDSCS, visit www.atitesting.com to find a testing site in your area.

 Email: alliedhealthcareers@ndscs.edu (or the contact specifically listed for your programs selection process) for testing dates/times the test is being offered, and to schedule your test PRIOR to the selection deadline for the program you are applying to.
 There are numerous testing dates/times available each month.
+If testing accommodations are required, a request must be submitted 4 weeks PRIOR to test date.

-Testing Location:North Dakota State College of ScienceAllied Health Center (GAHC)- 213A800 6th Street North | Wahpeton, ND 58076
+Testing Location: North Dakota State College of Science

+Allied Health Center (GAHC)- 213A

+800 6th Street North | Wahpeton, ND 58076